foxglove/docs/docs/6-devices.md

 description: Devices represent every real and simulated robot that your organization wants to track.
 ---

+import AccountRequiredHeader from "../src/components/docs/icons/AccountRequiredHeader";

 Devices represent every real and simulated robot that your organization wants to track.

 When importing data into Foxglove, you can associate each data recording with the device that recorded it.

+On the free plan, your organization may create up to ten devices.

 ### Actions